-Have you had a bad C& exam?
+Have you had a bad C&P Exam?
 Maybe you were not prepared, or perhaps you had a bad C&P examiner.
-Whatever the reason there are some steps you can take to minimize the stress and anxiety of thinking, “this is it, it is over!”
+Whatever the reason there are some steps you can take to minimize the stress and anxiety of thinking, “This is it, it is over!”.

 The exam can affect the final outcome of my claim; however, the bottom line is you must be prepared, and you must arm yourself with the right information to have a successful exam.
 If your review does not go well, fight back and take action to protect yourself!